Sunday in the Park with Jorge

-"Sunday in the Park with Jorge" is the 240th episode of NBC's legal drama Law & Order, and the 11th episode of the 11th season.
-The title is a play on words on the Stephen Sondheim musical Sunday in the Park with George.
+"Sunday in the Park with Jorge" is the 11th episode of the eleventh season of the American legal drama television series Law & Order, and the 240th episode overall.
+The title of the episode is a play on words on the Stephen Sondheim musical Sunday in the Park with George.

+The episode was written by William M. Finkelstein and directed by James Quinn, and originally aired on NBC on January 24, 2001.